daerup/Schnacc/README.md

 [![Duplicated Lines (%)](https://sonarcloud.io/api/project_badges/measure?project=daerup_Schnacc&metric=duplicated_lines_density)](https://sonarcloud.io/summary/new_code?id=daerup_Schnacc)

 # Schnacc
-A simple snake game written in C# using the .NET Core framework.
+A simple snake game written in C# using the .NET framework.
 This project is used for the course SWAT and will refactored and extended during the course.